This stunning Fall harvest salad features seasonal ingredients and is topped with a delicious maple tahini dressing.

 Description

-This Fall harvest salad features the best Fall flavours: squash, apple, kale, brussel sprouts, beets, pomegranate and cranberries.
-All that topped off with a sweet and tangy tahini maple dressing?
-Perfection.
+This vibrant fall harvest salad features the best autumn flavors: squash, apple, kale, brussel sprouts, beets, pomegranate and cranberries.
+All that topped off with tahini maple dressing?
+Fall salad perfection.

 Ingredients